 According to federal court documents filed on Oct.
 20, Slade admitted to giving Mason $4,000 between Jan 1, 2002, and Sept.
 30, 2002.
 In exchange, the officer aided Slade in acquiring permits to mine sand and gravel on BLM land in the Crouch Mesa area.

 Slade has yet to be sentenced.
 However, he faces up to two years in federal prison, a fine up to $250,000, one year on supervised probation and a $100 mandatory fine.
 By accepting a plea agreement, prosecutors agreed to drop an additional bribing charge.

 Slade also agreed to testify as a witness during McMahon's trial, which began Monday with jury selection in Albuquerque.
 McMahon is accused of giving Mason $7,000 in four payments to mine humate, an organic material used in soil conditioners, supplements and fertilizers.

 He unsuccessfully petitioned a federal judge to throw out two of four bribery charges, court documents state.
 McMahon's trial is expected to continue in U.S. District Court in Santa Fe.

 As a BLM geologist, Mason awarded and oversaw the lease and mining permitting process in San Juan County.
-NewCo Aggregate, a company in which Slade was a partner, received
+NewCo Aggregate, a company in which Slade was a partner, received a permit Dec.

 Slade secured a second permit to mine in the area on April 2, 2002, court documents state.